What People Fear Most About Growing Old

 Aging is a normal life process that people increasingly worry about as they make their journey into their older years.

-Young people never think about it, middle aged people either try to fight it, but in the end, the process always wins.
+Young people never think about it, and middle-aged people may try to fight it—but in the end, the process always wins.

 It rears its ugly head around the age of 30 when people begin to notice a few wrinkles, a few gray hairs and maybe the onset of health problems.

 This is a tricky time, because this new view of life can lead to the making of numerous decisions, many of which (such as divorce and job change) can affect the course of a person's life.

 What Is There to Fear?

 Regardless of how beautiful or handsome, rich or poor, popular, hard working, loved, admired or respected the average person was when he or she was younger, many of those attributes slowly fade away as time passes.